-• To report to the General Shareholders' Meeting on any matters arising within its sphere of competence.

-• To propose to the Board of Directors, for submission to the General Shareholders' Meeting, the appointment of auditors or audit firms as referred to in article 264 of the Companies Act, and their contract conditions, the scope of their professional engagement and, as the case may be, their revocation or non-renewal.

-• To supervise the efficiency of the Company's internal control and Internal Control over Financial Reporting, internal audit and the risk management systems, and to discuss with the auditors or audit firms any significant internal control weaknesses detected in the course of the audit.

-• To supervise the process of drawing up and presenting regulated financial information.

-• To review the Company's accounts, ensure compliance with legal requirements and correct application of generally accepted accounting principles, for which purpose it has the direct collaboration of the external and internal auditors.

-• To handle and oversee relations with the external auditors or audit firms in order to receive information on any matters that could compromise their independence and any other matters related to the auditing process, as well as any other communications established in auditing legislation and auditing standards.

-• To supervise performance of the audit contract, ensuring that the opinion on the Annual Accounts and the main contents of the audit report are expressed clearly and precisely, and to evaluate the results of each audit.

-• To supervise compliance with the legislation concerning related-party transactions.
-In particular, it will ensure that information on such transactions is reported to the market, (Order 3050/2004, of the Ministry of Economy and Finance, of 15th September 2004).

-•To issue annually, prior to the issue of the audit report, a report expressing an opinion on the independence of the auditors or audit firms, as well as disclosing the provision of additional services as referred to above.
+- To report to the General Shareholders' Meeting on any matters arising within its sphere of competence. - To propose to the Board of Directors, for submission to the General Shareholders' Meeting, the appointment of auditors or audit firms as referred to in article 264 of the Companies Act, and their contract conditions, the scope of their professional engagement and, as the case may be, their revocation or non-renewal. - To supervise the effectiveness of the Company's internal control and Internal Control over Financial Reporting, internal audit and the risk management systems, and to discuss with the auditors or audit firms any significant internal control weaknesses detected in the course of the audit. - To supervise the process of drawing up and presenting statutory financial information. - To review the Company's accounts, ensure compliance with legal requirements and correct application of generally accepted accounting principles, for which purpose it has the direct collaboration of the external and internal auditors. - To handle and oversee relations with the external auditors or audit firms in order to receive information on any matters that could compromise their independence and any other matters related to the auditing process, as well as any other communications established in auditing legislation and auditing standards. - To supervise performance of the audit contract, ensuring that the opinion on the Annual Accounts and the main contents of the audit report are expressed clearly and precisely, and to evaluate the results of each audit. - To report on related-party transactions that are to be approved by the General Shareholders' Meeting or the Board of Directors pursuant to the provisions of the Companies Act and to supervise the internal procedure the Company has established, as the case may be, for related-party transactions for which approval has been delegated. - To issue annually, prior to the issue of the audit report, a report expressing an opinion on the independence of the auditors or audit firms, as well as disclosing the provision of any additional services.

-• To examine compliance with the Internal Rules of Conduct, the Audit Committee Regulations and the Company's rules of good governance and to make the necessary proposals for improvement.

-• To receive information and issue a report on any disciplinary measures sought to be imposed on members of the Company's senior management team.
+- To examine compliance with the Internal Rules of Conduct, the Audit Committee Regulations and the Company's rules of good governance and to make the necessary proposals for improvement. - To receive information and issue a report on any disciplinary measures sought to be imposed on members of the Company's senior management team.